TABLE OF CONTENTS

-As a business owner who uses Cash App, a peer-to-peer payment service, it’s important to know the ins and outs of the Cash App dispute process to protect your business from illegitimate chargebacks.
+As a business owner who uses a Cash App business account, it’s important to know the ins and outs of the Cash App dispute process to protect your business from illegitimate chargebacks.
 Cash App has become a fundamental financial tool for more than 44 million monthly users across the US and UK since 2013.
 [1]Business of Apps.
 “Cash App Revenue and Usage Statistics (2022)“.
 Accessed November 7, 2022.
 But despite Cash App’s increased popularity and convenience for merchants, the threat of chargebacks is still a great deal of risk for a business that is accepting payments.

 In this guide, we’ll explore Cash App chargebacks, how they work for both consumers and merchants, and tips on how to avoid them altogether.
 Let’s get started!